 Monthly Housing Allowance

-Your monthly allowance (MHA) is generally the same as the BAH (Basic Allowance for Housing for an E-5 with dependents)
+Your monthly allowance (MHA) is generally the same as the BAH Rates for an E-5 with dependents.

 Your MHA is based on the zip code for your school, however, by the end of 2019, there should be changes and the MHA will be based on where the student attends the majority of their classes.